stevegbrooks/commodify/docs/final_report.md

 ## Architecture

-### List of Technologies

-Python was used to do initial EDA and data processing ... libraries used - pandas, numpy
+The database was built in MySQL and hosted on AWS.
 The web application was developed using React, a user interface framework developed by Facebook.
 Using the Node package manager, a boilerplate application was swiftly set up via the Node package create-react-app.
 A list of dependencies (required Node modules) for the client is outlined in the json file "commodify/app/client/package.json".
 The professional look-and-feel anD responsivessness of the webpage was implemented using Bootstrap, an open-source CSS framework, which contains built-in templates for interface components such as navbars and grid layouts.

+Python notebooks were used to do initial EDA and data processing.
+Libraries used included pandas and numpy.

 Express, AWS --- add more elaboration